 - Preparation Part 1 – General Considerations for a QI project in the ED (August 29, 2018)

-- Preparation Part 2 – Stakeholder Engagement and Behaviour Change (Coming soon)
+- Preparation Part 2 – Stakeholder Engagement and Behaviour Change (October 7, 2018)

 Are you starting a local quality improvement project in your emergency department?
 Or is there a safety issue that triggered an incident report?
 How about a new electronic health record system at your site that clinicians need to learn how to make the best out of?
 ED scorecards?
 A new system of audits?
 Have to complete a root cause analysis?
 So much change is happening these days in our complex emergency department environments, and it can be challenging to know where to look for information.